westpoint-robotics/usma_embedded_computer/rpi3.md

 ### 1. Installing OS (Ubuntu MATE)
  *Our disk is going to be a microSDHC Card.
 Use one with memory greater than 8GB and speed class higher than 10. [[1]](https://ubuntu-mate.org/raspberry-pi/) [[2]](https://www.youtube.com/watch?v=m5QXsKSwt-c)*

+#### *To create the OS Disk using a Windows machine:*
+ - Your SD Card, if not brand new, may have sector errors and odd partions.
+It is always advisable to format the drive before laying down the OS.
+You may download and use [this](https://www.sdcard.org/downloads/formatter_4/){:target="_blank"} tool.
+ - [Download](https://ubuntu-mate.org/raspberry-pi/ubuntu-mate-16.04-desktop-armhf-raspberry-pi.img.xz) Ubuntu MATE 16.04.1 LTS for Raspberry Pi.
+ - Once download is complete, the .xz file size should be about 1.1GB.
+Use [7-Zip](http://www.7-zip.org/) or [WinZip](http://www.winzip.com/win/en/downwz.html) to extract the image.
+ - Use [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) to write the image onto the SD card.
+ - Open Disk Imager and select path to the image you extracted in the above step.
+Also select the target device to write onto.
+This would be the drive corresponding to the SD Card reader (Example- F: or H:)

 #### *To create the OS Disk using a Linux machine:*
 - *Option 1*: Using the 'dd' utility in command line:
   - `sudo apt-get install gddrescue xz-utils`